"Quality Outdoor Living Since 1995"

 Standard aluminum patio covers are built for weather protection, not foot traffic

-For residential walk-on covers in the Okanagan, we spec 60 lbs/sq ft minimum.
-That handles furniture, a group of guests, and our winter snow load requirements all at the same time.
+For residential walk-on covers in the Okanagan, we build the structure heavy — over-built for our BC winters so it easily handles furniture, a group of guests, and our local snow load all at once.
+We size every structure for your specific span and location.

 Where Walk-On Covers Make Sense